Reactive armour: Non-explosive and non-energetic reactive armour

 NERA and NxRA operate similarly to explosive reactive armour, but without the explosive liner.
 Two metal plates sandwich an inert liner, such as rubber.
 When struck by a shaped charge's metal jet, some of the impact energy is dissipated into the inert liner layer, and the resulting high pressure causes a localized bending or bulging of the plates in the area of the impact.
 As the plates bulge, the point of jet impact shifts with the plate bulging, increasing the effective thickness of the armour.
 This is almost the same as the second mechanism that explosive reactive armour uses, but it uses energy from the shaped charge jet rather than from explosives.

 Since the inner liner is non-explosive, the bulging is less energetic than on explosive reactive armour, and thus offers less protection than a similarly-sized ERA.
-However, NERA and NxRA are lighter, safe to handle, safer for nearby infantry, can theoretically be placed on any part of the vehicle, and can be packaged in multiple spaced layers if needed.
-A key advantage of this kind of armour is that it cannot be defeated via tandem warhead shaped charges, which employ a small forward warhead to detonate ERA before the main warhead fires.
+However, NERA and NxRA are lighter, safe to handle, and safer for nearby infantry; can theoretically be placed on any part of the vehicle; and can be packaged in multiple spaced layers if needed.
+A key advantage of this kind of armour is that it cannot be defeated by tandem warhead shaped charges, which employ a small forward warhead to detonate ERA before the main warhead fires.

 Electric armour

 Electric armour or electromagnetic armour is a proposed reactive armour technology.
 It is made up of two or more conductive plates separated by an air gap or by an insulating material, creating a high-power capacitor.
 In operation, a high-voltage power source charges the armour.
-When an incoming body penetrates the plates, it closes the circuit to discharge the capacitor, dumping a great deal of energy into the penetrator, which may vaporize it or even turn it into a plasma, significantly diffusing the attack.
+When an incoming body penetrates the plates, it closes the circuit to discharge the capacitor, dumping energy into the penetrator, which may vaporize it or even turn it into a plasma, diffusing the attack.
 It is not public knowledge whether this is supposed to function against both kinetic energy penetrators and shaped charge jets, or only the latter.
 As of 2005, this technology had not yet been introduced on any known operational platform.

 Another electromagnetic alternative to ERA uses layers of plates of electromagnetic metal with silicone spacers on alternate sides.
 The damage to the exterior of the armour passes electricity into the plates, causing them to magnetically move together.
 As the process is completed at the speed of electricity the plates are moving when struck by the projectile, causing the projectile energy to be deflected whilst the energy is also dissipated in parting the magnetically attracted plates.